-- Determining the order and time of extraction of ore, dyke material and waste to be removed from the designed pit shell that maximizes the Net Present Value (NPV) of the operation, - Determining the destination of dyke material that minimizes construction cost based on the construction requirements of the various dykes, - Determining the number and location of dykes that minimizes waste management cost, and - Generating a backfilling schedule that maximizes the in-pit tailings disposal strategy.
+- Determining the order and time of extraction of ore, dyke material and waste to be removed from the designed pit shell that maximizes the Net Present Value (NPV) of the operation; - Determining the destination of dyke material that minimizes construction cost based on the construction requirements of the various dykes; - Determining the number and location of dykes that minimizes waste management cost; and - Generating a backfilling schedule that maximizes the in-pit tailings disposal strategy.

-Prior to IOSMP, we assume that the material in the designed pit limit is discretized into a three-dimensional array of rectangular or cubical blocks called a block model.
-Attributes of the material in the block model such as rock types, densities, grades, or economic data are represented numerically (Askari-Nasab et al., 2011; Ben-Awuah and Askari-Nasab, 2011).
-Figure 1 shows the schematic diagram of the scheduling of an oil sands final pit block model containing K mining-cuts.
+Prior to IOSMP, it is assumed that the material in the designed pit limit is discretized into a threedimensional array of rectangular or cubical blocks called a block model.
+Attributes of the material in the block model such as rock types, densities, grades, or economic data are represented numerically (Askari-Nasab et al., 2011, Ben-Awuah and Askari-Nasab, 2011).
+Fig. 1 shows the schematic diagram of the scheduling of an oil sands final pit block model containing K miningcuts.
 Mining-cuts are clusters of blocks within the same level or mining bench that are grouped based on a similarity index defined using the attributes; location, grade, rock type and the shape of mining-cuts that are created on the lower bench.
 In this research, an agglomerative hierarchical clustering algorithm which seeks to generate clusters with reduced mining-cut extraction precedences compared with other automated methods is used (Tabesh and Askari-Nasab, 2011).
-Each mining-cut k, is made up of ore o_k , OB dyke material d_k , IB dyke material n_k , and waste constraints associated with the mining operation.
-OB dyke material scheduled d_k^T , IB dyke material scheduled n_k^T , and TCS dyke material from the processed ore scheduled, l_k^T , must further be assigned to the dyke construction sites based on construction requirements.
-For period t_I , the dyke construction material required by site i is $dyke_i$.
+Each mining-cut k, is made up of ore $o_k$ , OB dyke material $d_k$ , IB dyke material $n_k$ , and waste $W{\nu}$ .
+The material in each mining-cut is to be scheduled over T periods depending on the goals and constraints associated with the mining operation.
+OB dyke material scheduled $d_k^T$ , IB dyke material scheduled $n_k^T$ , and TCS dyke material from the processed ore scheduled, $l_k^T$ , must further be assigned to the dyke construction sites based on construction requirements.
+For period $t_1$ , the dyke construction material required by site i is $dyke_i$ .
 In addition, the final pit limit block model is divided into pushbacks.
-The material intersecting a pushback and a bench is known as a mining-panel.
+The material intersecting a pushback and a bench is known as a miningpanel.
 Each mining-panel contains a set of mining-cuts and is used to control the mine production operation sequencing.